FarahDvp/keycloak-spring-security/README.md

 # keycloak-spring-security
 This project demonstrates the integration of Spring Boot 3.x, Spring Security 6, and Keycloak to implement a secure authentication and authorization system.

-# authenticationSystem
-This project is a demonstration of integrating Spring Boot 3.x with Spring Security 6 and Keycloak for secure authentication and authorization.

 ## Table of Contents

 1. [Introduction](#introduction)